ideafast/middleware-services/README.md

 # IDEA-FAST WP3 Middleware Services

-Currently developing scripts to facilitate data transfer between sensor device manufactures and IDA-FAST's internal data platform, and a separate API to provide updates on device wear and use.
+Currently developing scripts to facilitate data transfer between sensor device manufactures and IDEA-FAST's internal data platform, and a separate API to provide updates on device wear and use.

 ## Installation